Skip to main content

 Triggers

-Triggers allow you to receive notifications when specific events or signals occur on a device.
-Conditions can be applied so triggers only fire when defined criteria are met.
+Triggers send notifications when specific events or signals occur on a device.
+Conditions can be added so triggers fire only when defined criteria are met.

 Triggers